 How will technology and especially personal devices change this?

 Imagine dissecting a frog in the Life Sciences class.
 You could demonstrate it, or show learners a video of how to do the dissection, treating everybody the same.
-Or you could give learners written instructions as well as the a link to the video as resources.
+Or you could give learners written instructions as well as a link to the video as resources.
 Some students will find they work better from the written instructions while others might watch the video once and be able to do the dissection.
-Another student might conclude that he want to pause and rewind or look at the video multiple times while doing the dissection.
+Another student might conclude that he wants to pause and rewind or look at the video multiple times while doing the dissection.
 You can take it a step further and just give them the frog and their tablet and leave it to them to find a source that explains how to do the dissection.

 We should not teach like Google and YouTube do not exist.
 The technology is only going to get better.
 Use it. https://t.co/aMMNF8i32N

 So what does this have to do with control?
 If you leave it to them to find their own instructions, they will find some that do it differently from how you would do it.
 You won’t be able just to say, “you’re at step 5 so this is what you do next…” since you are no longer the sole source of information.

 This is an example of real differentiation.
 Nobody is kept waiting until the last person got the hang of it, but there is the opportunity for the student who struggles to get the instructions multiple times.

 My subject, mathematics, leans itself towards revision.
 At the beginning of each chapter, we normally have a lesson where we revise last years work.
 I hate these lessons.
 Half the class can remember everything, so they sleep, the other half can remember nothing so we try to cram three weeks worth of work into 45 minutes.